 God is inviting us to participate in the expansion of His kingdom.
 And, He’s given us the responsibility to evangelize and steward the people He brings to us.
 This is the heart of healthy church growth.

-This resource is a tool featuring content from some of the best ChurchLeaders articles on church growth, evangelism, and discipleship, all rolled into one article.
+This article content from some of the best ChurchLeaders articles on healthy church growth, evangelism, and discipleship, all rolled into one article.
 We compiled it to make you aware of the barriers that might be hindering your church’s growth, and we provide action items and solutions to break through those barriers.
 However, you have to apply these principles in your church and in your local ministry context.

 Habit 1: Growing Churches Replicate Leadership

 You know…the one where Jethro counseled Moses about burning out?
 Here’s a quick refresher: